Welcome to AI Campus at the Cedars Sinai Medical Center!

 Here at the Cedars Sinai Medical Center, we have adapted the National AI Campus program to the unique needs of this institution, i.e. a greater diversity of participant degree/training experience, and a greater emphasis on biomedically related projects.

-Cedars AI Campus is supported by the Department of Computational Biomedicine as well as the Center for AI Research and Education (CAIRE).
+The Cedars AI Campus is supported by the Department of Computational Biomedicine as well as the Center for AI Research and Education (CAIRE).

 Who Can Participate?